quarto-dev/quarto-cli/.github/CONTRIBUTING.md

     # clone your fork
     $ git clone https://github.com/<username>/quarto-cli

-    # configure for your platform (./configure.sh for linux/mac  or ./configure.cmd for Windows)
+    # configure for your platform (must use bash shell for Windows)
     $ cd quarto-cli
     $ ./configure.sh